sap-tutorials/Tutorials/tutorials/ai-launchpad-producer/ai-launchpad-producer.md

 > ### What's a deployment?
 >
 > A deployment refers to the serving/ hosting your model.
-For this tutorial, the runtime is SAP AI Core, so it will generate a REST endpoint using which you can classify text as `compliment` or `complaint` in real time (known as online inferencing).
+For this tutorial, the runtime is SAP AI Core, so it will generate a REST API endpoint URL using which you can classify text as `compliment` or `complaint` in real time (known as online inferencing).
 >
 > Alike execution, a deployment is also one-life process, therefore you use the **configuration** to create another deployment having same settings (bindings of values). **But the endpoint URL will be different**.